yemecen/Spotify-Discovery/README.md

 # Spotify Discovery
-## Discover all modes in a single page
+## Discover all modes play in a single page

 * Vue.js
 * Spotify API